Skip to content

 By Petr Samokhin

 A 15-second UI demo as GIF can hit 20 MB.
 The same clip as MP4 is often 1 to 2 MB.
-Design critiques, bug tickets, and Notion pages still ask for GIF sometimes, but many tools now accept video.
-When GIF is mandatory, the levers are duration, width, frame rate, and palette quality.
-Compressing locally keeps unreleased product UI off random upload sites.
-Teams that file motion bugs weekly benefit from one saved preset rather than rediscovering palette flags every sprint.
+Design critiques and bug tickets still ask for GIF sometimes, but many tools now accept video.
+When GIF is mandatory, shorten the loop, reduce width and fps, and use a proper palette encode.
+Keep unreleased product UI off random upload sites.

-When Slack, Notion, GitHub, or your doc tool accepts video, export MP4 instead.
+Best for: One screen recording when Slack, Notion, GitHub, or your docs tool accepts video.

 2. Edit → Trim (⌘T) to the action only.

 Upload MP4.
-File size drops dramatically with full color and smooth motion.
-Keep GIF for the few tools that still block video uploads.
+File size drops with full color and smooth motion.
+Reserve GIF for tools that still block video.

 brew install ffmpeg